6 Tips for Building a Successful Content Factory

-Marketing and brand teams are now tasked with creating larger amounts of materials, faster- which requires more than just bigger teams and budgets.
+As marketing and brand teams create materials faster, it requires more than just bigger teams and budgets.

 To sustain such fast-growing content initiatives, many companies have drawn inspiration from the world of manufacturing, evolving their content creation processes to full-on content factories.

 Much in the same way that manufacturing relies on efficient, repeatable processes to quickly assemble final products, the content factory model involves forming quality assets from an existing set of building blocks.